Shubhansusb/Shubhansusb/README.md

 - Currently working on Capacitor 8 mobile apps, OneSignal push notifications, and native Android/iOS optimizations
 - Interested in Service Workers, PWA architecture, and CI/CD pipelines
-- DSA - trees, graphs, and dynamic programming in C++ on LeetCode
+- Practise DSA daily — trees, graphs, and dynamic programming in C++ on LeetCode
 - Also follow XAUUSD markets on the side

 ---